Welcome to the Science Learning Hub – Pokapū Akoranga Pūtaiao.

 We are a national project funded by the New Zealand Government to make examples of New Zealand science, technology and engineering more accessible and visible.

 To do this, we use a range of media to tell the stories of New Zealand research and development.
-Wrap-around teacher resources demonstrate how these stories can be used as contexts for creating relevant, engaging classroom programmes.
+Wrap-around teacher resources demonstrate how these stories can be used as contexts for creating relevant, engaging classroom programmes in science and STEM.

 Content is developed by teachers, teacher educators and multimedia experts working closely with New Zealand’s scientists, technologists and engineers.